“To be on television for that long, you must be doing something right.”

 Hamann praised RTÉ for helping him gain experience in punditry and he believes he has “learned a lot” from working with the Irish public service broadcaster.

-“Been working in Ireland for RTÉ for ten years now,” the German said when speaking to Jamie Carragher on his podcast ‘The Greatest Game’ back in November.
+“I’ve been working in Ireland for RTÉ for ten years now,” the German said when speaking to Jamie Carragher on ‘The Greatest Game’, the Sky Sports pundit’s podcast.

 He continued: “I’ve been on with a lot of very experienced people, and I learned a lot from them.